genny-project/alyson-v7/docs/CREATING_LAYOUT_WALKTHROUGH.md

 ***

-### 7. Add a Background Color to the Main App
+### 7. Add a Background Color to the Page
-Let's create a Theme to add a red background to the app, and link it to the Root Frame so it's passed to all elements in the tree.
+Let's create a Theme to add a red background to the page, and link it to the Root Frame so it's passed to all elements in the tree.

 #### Base Entity Message
 ```